 Do you live in fear of something falling on your head when you open your cupboards?
-Do you find yourself having to take out half the shelf and reorganizing everything every single time you need something?
-To help solve all of your cabinet woes, check out these tips from Martha Stewart's Homekeeping Handbook.
+Do you find yourself having to take out half the shelf and reorganizing everything every single time you need a frying pan?
+These tips are here to help solve your kitchen cabinet woes and get a system of organization in order.

 Baskets and Bins

 Use them to contain small items that might otherwise create clutter, such as spices, dish towels, cleaning supplies, and produce that shouldn't be refrigerated.

 3 of 10